pl247711/All-inclusive/README.md

 ### Purpose

-Our purpose is to amplify marginalized groups' voices by promoting diversity, equity, and inclusion for all communities and bringing attention to the biases that hinder equality throughout society.
+All-Inclusive’s purpose is to promote diversity, equity, and inclusion in both communities and businesses/organizations in order to bring attention to the problems of marginalized communities.
+We want to increase awareness about not only explicit biases, but specifically the lesser-known unconscious biases that bleed into all aspects of life

 ### The Problem and How We Solved it